Habesha-Web/blue-admin/README.md

 # BlueAPIRoleManagementSystem

-Welcome to the **BlueAPIRoleManagementSystem** documentation.
+Welcome to the **Blue API Role Management System** documentation.
 This document provides an overview of the features and endpoints available for managing users, roles, features, endpoints, pages, and applications within the system.

 ## Features Overview